nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

-:exclamation: **Caution:** Past data will be overridden and not be saved
+:exclamation: **Caution:** Previous module information will be overwritten and not be saved!
 </div>

 **Example:**